knative/community/mechanics/MATURITY-LEVELS.md

 # Knative Migration-To-Core Process

 This document provides a maturity model for projects in the Knative community.
-This includes projects in knative-sandbox (broader community) or as well as projects in other GitHub organizations which wish to participate in the community process.
+This includes projects in knative-extensions (broader community) or as well as projects in other GitHub organizations which wish to participate in the community process.
 It also defines a process for [migrating community projects into the Knative core](#migration-to-core), if